jeesung-ahn/jeesung-ahn.github.io/index.md

  </div>
 </div>
 <br>
-<div align="center"><font size="+1"><strong>Perseverence Thought</strong></font></div>
+<div align="center"><font size="+1"><strong>Unraveling the Negative Loop of Perseverance Thoughts in Depression and Anxiety</strong></font></div>
 <div class="column" markdown="1">
 Repetitive negative thoughts (perseverance thought, PT) are a prominent feature of many mental disorders and a robust predictor of poor clinical outcomes.
 Although the importance of PT as a source of impairment and an intervention target is well-recognized, it remains a difficult problem to treat.
 A major obstacle is our very limited understanding of what happens when people perseverate.
-In this study, we adopted the network control theory (NCT) analysis to examine whether clinical perseverators exhibit more temporally persistent brain states when they have to "turn off" negative thoughts in order to perform a basic cognitive task. <br> *I was in charge of engineering, wrangling, and documenting the experimental fMRI dataset.*
+In this study, we adopted the network control theory (NCT) analysis to examine whether clinical perseverators exhibit more temporally persistent brain states when they have to "turn off" negative thoughts in order to perform a basic cognitive task. <br><br> *I was in charge of engineering, wrangling, and documenting the experimental fMRI dataset.*
  </div>
 <br>
 <div align="center"><font size="+1"><strong> Effects of Neurostimulation on Intrinsic Functional Networks and Cognition </strong></font> <br> <a href="https://6d09de35-a4c2-4d69-8868-8eb5687990c4.filesusr.com/ugd/a6cdc2_19210b8d0b8e43fd89333b0f0eac7c22.pdf" target="_blank">Publication</a>&nbsp;&nbsp;&nbsp;<a href="https://jeesungjessahn.wixsite.com/jeesung/" target="_blank">Archive for all Master's projects</a></div>